Middle School (Year 7 – Year 9)

 Ursula Frayne Catholic College promotes the balanced development of our students within a community atmosphere.
 Young people need support and encouragement during the ‘middle years’.
 This is put into practice in the Middle School through a caring but disciplined environment designed to make students feel safe and confident to develop their potential.

 The pastoral support of students is an important element of the Middle School.
 To improve the care for each child, the Middle School is divided into three separate Clusters; Joachim, Rice and MacKillop.
 Each Cluster is comprised of a Cluster Leader who is responsible for the overall coordination and organisation of their Cluster.
 The Cluster Leader works closely with the Form teachers who are the link between school and home for general information concerning the student’s academic progress, study, attitude, attendance and general happiness at school.

 |Joachim Cluster||MacKillop Cluster||Rice Cluster|

-To ensure each individual student is heard the Middle School Leaders are elected on an annual basis.
 The Leaders in each Cluster represent and speak for the students in Years 7, 8 and 9 on matters impacting upon all students in the Middle School.

 Student Leaders have many functions but the most important is that of modelling the appropriate behaviour of an Ursula Frayne Catholic College student in all aspects of College life.